vermasumeet1982/ebb/README.md

    yarn install
    ```

-3. Set up the database:
+3. Set up the database and schema:
    ```bash
    # Using npm
    npm run db:setup